Techtonica/curriculum/command-line/dot-profile.md

 #### Aliases

 It's often helpful to make commands for yourself that are short cuts.
 Bash aliases allows you to set a shortcut command for a longer command.
 For example what if you want to change to your directory but you don't want to type `cd ~/scripts`.
 What if you could just type `cdscr` instead?
-Aliases are defined in the .bash_profile or .bashrc file typically in your home directory.
+Aliases can be defined in your bash profile file.

 A bash alias has the following structure:

 `alias [alias_name]="[command_to_alias]"`